 Please click on the link to know more about Swami Vivekananda Rural Development Society.

-With your continued support and generosity, we have been able to further our accomplishments in programs focusing on health services, disaster relief efforts and eco-friendly developments to list a few.
-Please read more in our September 2017 Newsletter September 2017 Newsletter here.
+With your continued support and generosity, we have been able to further our accomplishments in programs focusing on Women Empowerment, Good Governance and Education to list a few.
+Please read more in our December Newsletter 2017 here.

 Donor Spotlight: A Unique Way to Help Those in Need

 Dr. George Chacko came to the United States on a scholarship from Princeton University in 1953.
 He received his Ph.D. from the New School of Social Research and authored, edited and contributed to 79 books and journals.
 He always felt deeply indebted to those who had shown him kindness, and keenly felt the need to show kindness to others in turn.
 Ha had enjoyed a long friendship and admiration of IDRF’s Founder and President Dr. Vinod Prakash.

 Just a few weeks before his demise at the age of 85 in 2016, he established a ‘George and Yo Chacko Trust’ for substantial contributions to IDRF for next 10 consecutive years.
 Dr. Chacko’s thoughtfulness and confidence in IDRF has left an enduring legacy for all of us!

 Inspired by his first visit to Shiksha Bharati in June 2016, Mr Mohinder Gulati, one of our enthusiastic volunteers visited again in October 2016, to celebrate Diwali with the children who are living away from their families.

 Visit to Shiksha Bharati by IDRF Volunteer